k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 - LU_NAME
 - NUM_OF_ENTITIES - the maximum number of entities to be processed by the task execution.
 The number is set either in the task or in the task's [overridden parameters](/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md#overriding-additional-task-execution-parameters) .

-TDM 7.5 supports the creation of **additional external parameters** in the flow, enabling the user to send the values of these parameters in the TDM task.
-For example, you can add an external parameter name customer_status to the flow.
+TDM 7.5 supports the creation of **additional external parameters** in the flow, enabling the user to send the values of these parameters in the TDM task; e.g., you can add an external parameter name customer_status to the flow.
 The flow selects the customers for the task based on the input customer_status parameter.
 This way you can filter the selected customers by their status and still use the same flow to select them.

 **Notes:**